 - Celebrate.
 Follow these steps, and you are likely to reunite the cat with its family.
 When you find the cat’s owner, congratulate yourself for helping your neighbor’s cat.

 What should you do if you think the cat is in danger?
+What if the cat looks unhealthy?
+What if you’ve found a kitten?
 And what should you do if you’ve been searching for the cat’s home for two weeks with no luck?

 - Call us at 503-585-5900, ext.
 300. Leave us a message with your name and a good number to reach you.
 We will call back to set up an intake appointment or otherwise assist you.